chemmatcars/XModFit/README.md

 If you are using this package please use the following acknowledgment line in your publication:

-"XModFit is developed at NSF’s ChemMatCARS, Sector 15, which is supported by the Divisions of Chemistry (CHE) and Materials Research (DMR), National Science Foundation, under grant number NSF/CHE- 1834750.
-Use of the Advanced Photon Source, an Office of Science User Facility operated for the U.S. Department of Energy (DOE) Office of Science by Argonne National Laboratory, was supported by the U.S. DOE under Contract No. DE-AC02-06CH11357"
+"XModFit is developed at NSF’s ChemMatCARS, Sector 15, which is supported by the Divisions of Chemistry (CHE) and Materials Research (DMR), National Science Foundation, under grant number NSF/CHE- 2335833."